Skip to main content

 A 1979 recording of the ballet by Claudio Abbado helpfully lists what was then held to be the true composers of the original pieces: just under half were written by Pergolesi, most of the others being by one Domenico Gallo.
 (There were also two attributed to the ever-dependable Anonymous.)
 Further research has revealed that some of the music was actually composed by Carlo Ignazio Monza and Alessandro Parisotti, along with the decidedly un-Italian Unico Wilhelm van Wassenaer (a Dutch diplomat).
 We might think that Stravinsky and Diaghilev can't have been very scrupulous in describing Pulcinella as being based on Pergolesi alone, but it's worth emphasising that the latter was decidedly obscure at the time, and the other three remain so to this day.

-As such, attribution is perhaps best defined as a best guess pending conclusive proof.
+As such, attribution is perhaps best defined as a best guess until conclusive proof comes to light.
 When it comes down to it, it doesn't really matter who wrote the music from which Stravinsky created Pulcinella.
 It's one of his freshest scores and, as a reinterpretation of (mostly) Italian Baroque music through a modern lens, it is undeniably fun, regardless of whose works lie behind it.

 Related Stories